Savitaben Parmar

 Savitaben Parmar is an Indian social entrepreneur from Ahmedabad, India.
-She is known for starting a succesful business despite her background of poverty and caste discrimination as a member of the Dalit community.
-Her biography was profiled as one of the fifteen stories in Dalit Millionaires: 15 Inspiring Stories.
+She is known for starting a successful business despite her background of poverty and caste discrimination as a member of the Dalit community.
+Her biography was profiled as one of the fifteen stories in the book Dalit Millionaires: 15 Inspiring Stories by Milind Khandekar.

 Biography

 Parmar lives in Ahmedabad, Gujarat.
 She belongs to a Dalit community.
-Her husband worked as a bus conductor.'
+Her husband worked as a bus conductor.

 Parmar began her business career to support her family due to financial constraints.
 She initially gathered and sold half-burnt coals (cinders) discarded by textile mills in Ahmedabad, a trade which earned her the name "Savitaben Kolsawala" (Savitaben the coal-seller).
-She eventually expanded her operations from trading coal to manufacturing.'
+She eventually expanded her operations from trading coal to manufacturing.
 She established a business producing ceramic tiles in 1991, which grew into a profitable enterprise.
 As of 2015, her tile manufacturing business had an annual turnover of ₹50 crore and employed over 200 people.